What Happens If You Don’t File Taxes?

 What Happens If You Don’t File Taxes: The Bottom Line

 Moral of the story?
 File your taxes, even if you don’t make that much money.
 They’re an important part of your financial health, and they can come into play when least expected.
-Your tax returns can affect your health care coverage if you’re on the Affordable Care Act (ACA); and they can be used in the house-buying process, too.
+Your tax returns can affect your health care coverage if you get your insurance through the Affordable Care Act (ACA); and you can use them in the house-buying process, too.

 I’m thankful that about a month after I got that letter, I managed to completely take care of my taxes.
-Still, I had to use about half of my emergency fund to cover the upfront expenses of my accountant and the fees.
+Still, I had to use about half of my emergency fund to cover the up-front expenses of my accountant and the fees.
 That was a demoralizing blow.
-If I’d filed on time, I would’ve gotten money back from the government that wouldn’t go towards late fees.
-Instead, I could have used it to boost my emergency fund or start investing in the stock market.
+If I’d filed on time, I would’ve gotten money back from the government that wouldn’t have gone toward late fees.
+Instead, I could have used it to boost my emergency fund or begin investing.

 All I got by avoiding my taxes in 2012 was stress and a scary letter.
 At least I didn’t go to jail!
 Now I use that same accountant to help me with my taxes as a freelancer, and I meet the filing deadline every year.
 I’ve learned my tax lesson: Don’t fail to file, no matter how tempting.

 Need help with your taxes?
-Consider using software like TurboTax.
+Consider using a program like H&R Block.